TimStolp/bachelor_ai/Datastruct and Alg/Assignment 5/circuits/README.md

 ## Results
 This program does not work perfectly yet.
 Problems arise when gates are enclosed by previous wires and various attempts to counteract this failed.
-One possible solution was to increase the cost of places next to gates, this gave a small improvement but did not fix it completely.
+One possible solution was to increase the cost of places next to gates, this either was not implemented correctly or did not work.
-Next to that the algorithm has a tendency to zigzag sometimes when it could have gone straight.
-Also it sometimes ends up climbing all the way to the top layer and then going back down again and continuing from there.
 One way to improve the solutions, but also increase runtime, would be to backtrack and try other possible directions.
 It was tried to connect the gates from smallest to largest distance between the gates, but this gave worse results.
 Going through every possible permutation might give a better result.